OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/backup_system_configuration/rsync.md

 RSync is an open source file transfer utility that is included with most distributions of Linux.
 This backup utility is provided with the Community Edition (CE) of OpenNebula and supports both full and incremental backup methods.

-## Step 0.
-Setup the backup server
+## Step 1.
+Set up the backup server

 First, a server should be configured to receive and store these backup files.
-The rsync backup server can be any server which is accessible from the oneadmin user on the hosts.
-This user on the nodes should have their key placed on the rsync server under the user specified in the rsync backup datastore configuration ( `~/.ssh/authorized_keys` by default ).
+The rsync backup server can be any server which is accessible from the oneadmin user on the Hosts.
+This user on the nodes should have their key placed on the rsync server under the user specified in the rsync Backup Datastore configuration ( `~/.ssh/authorized_keys` by default ).

 Perform the following steps:

 * Create a user on the rsync server with permissions to access the datastore directory (default: /var/lib/one/datastores/<ds_id>)
-* Copy the public SSH keys from each node to the RSYNC_USER’s ~/.ssh/authorized_keys file on the RSYNC_HOST
+* Copy the public SSH keys from each node to the RSYNC_USER’s ~/.ssh/authorized_keys file on the RSYNC_HOST.
-* Verify that the front-end and ALL hosts can SSH to the RSYNC_HOST as the RSYNC_USER without a password.
+* Verify that the Front-end and ALL Hosts can SSH to the RSYNC_HOST as the RSYNC_USER without a password.
-* Create the folder /var/lib/one/datastores on the rsync server, and change ownership to the RSYNC_USER.
+* Create the folder /var/lib/one/datastores on the rsync server and change ownership to the RSYNC_USER.
-* (Optional) Mount a storage volume to /var/lib/one/datastores, or to the Datastore ID directory under that.
+* (Optional) Mount a storage volume to /var/lib/one/datastores or to the Datastore ID directory under that.
 * Finally make sure **rsync** and **qemu-img** commands are installed in the backup server.

-## Step 1.
+## Step 2.
 Create OpenNebula Datastore

-Once the rsync server is prepared to receive backup files from all of the nodes, we just need to create a datastore detailing the user and host:
+Once the rsync server is prepared to receive backup files from all of the nodes, we just need to create a datastore detailing the user and Host:

 ```default
 $ cat ds_rsync.txt